 (b) As between the parties to the proceeding, money deposited pursuant to this chapter shall remain at the risk of the plaintiff until paid or made payable to the defendant by order of the court.

-same in substance as Code of Civil Procedure Section 1243.6.
-Subdivision (b) is based on the first two sentences of subdivision (h) of Code of Civil Procedure Section 1254.
+Comment.
+Subdivision (a) of Section 1268.10 is the same former in substance as Section 1243.6.
+Subdivision (b) is based on the former first two sentences of subdivision (h) of Section 1254.